 • Other major expenses

-If USAA’s loan options won’t work for your borrowing needs, shop around for a lender that helps you meet your financial goals and can offer you the best-fitting rates, terms and amounts.
+If USAA’s loan options won’t work for your borrowing needs, be sure to shop around for a lender that helps you meet your financial goals and can offer you the best-fitting rates, terms and amounts.

 In order to get a USAA personal loan, you’ll need to become a member first.
 Here’s what you need to know about the process: